Fastest-Rising Boy Names 2024

-What are the fastest-rising boy names on the most recent US name popularity list, for 2022 and into 2023?
+What are the fastest-rising boy names on the most recent US name popularity list?

-Here's a complete list of the boy names vaulting the furthest and fastest up the list.
-Note that the Social Security Administration issues the official baby name count for the US more than a year later, so 2022 is the most recent year counted.
+Here's a list of the boy names vaulting the furthest and fastest up the list, including those that have moved up 20 or more places in 2024 compared with 2023.
+Note that the Social Security Administration issues the official baby name count for the US more than a year later, so 2024 is the most recent year counted.

-Some of these names are already on the official Top 1000 and some are much more rare.
+All of these names are on the official list of US Top 1000 Boy Names for 2024, though some moved up from below the line.
+Some are familiar and many may be new to you.
 What they have in common is that they're hot right now.

 Does that mean they're destined to be the most popular boy names of the future?
 Maybe, and maybe not.